nilspupils/pico-WSPR-tx/README.md

+DO NOT USE!
 This is just a personal edit with changed frequency to 15m band and my callsign and locator.
+THIS IS HIGHLY EXPERIMENTAL AND NOT WORKING AT THE MOMENT!

 # pico-WSPR-tx